hakanersu/codecourse-downloader/README.md

 Download codecourse.com videos.

 ```
-Please update your .env file if you updated from old version.
+Please update your .env file if you updated from an old version.
 ```

 ## Description